SHUR1K-N/WiFi-Mangoapple-Resources/README.md

 1. Verify the USB flash drive is OK by checking it out on your Windows machine first
 2. Try manually formatting the USB flash drive (Windows defaults are OK)
 3. Re-attach it and see if it gets picked up correctly (″USB & Storage″ section on the ″Advanced″ page of the web UI should show you the model), or you could run ″lsusb″ / ″lsblk″ manually via SSH
-4. If it's picked up, try running format_sd again (from *outside* the /sd/ directory)
+4. If it's picked up, try running `wpc-tools format_sd` again (from *outside* the /sd/ directory)
 5. If none of the above works, run the following commands:

    `opkg update`

    `opkg install kmod-usb-storage-uas`
-6. Try running format_sd again (from *outside* the /sd/ directory)
+7. Try running `wpc-tools format_sd` again (from *outside* the /sd/ directory)
-7. If none of this works, try another USB flash drive altogether (multiple people have reported that fixed it)
+8. If none of this works, try another USB flash drive altogether (multiple people have reported that fixed it)